-You’re Bowel Movements Aren’t Healthy
+Your Bowel Movements Aren’t Healthy

 Have you… gone today?
 Constipation is a sign of a sluggish digestive system and can make bloating worse.

 Staying regular is key but it isn’t always as easy as it seems.
 Getting plenty of fiber in your diet is vital to having a healthy stool (about 25g daily for women and between 30-38g daily for men).
-But too much fiber can back fire on you, causing constipation, gas and bloating.
+But too much fiber can backfire on you, causing constipation, gas and bloating.

-If you think you’re getting plenty of fiber already, try adding in more activity into your day.
+If you think you’re getting plenty of fiber already, try adding more activity into your day.
 More movement literally equals more, well, movement.
 Light activity like walking or stretching can go a long way to combat our sedentary ways and help your body stay regular.

 Dehydration is another cause of constipation as dry stools can be hard and painful to pass.
-Make sure to drink plenty of water and add in watery fruits and vegetable to help easily get your intake up.
+Make sure to drink plenty of water and add in watery fruits and vegetables to help easily get your intake up.
 Stick to room temperature or warm water for maximum hydration.

 Try supplementing with a probiotic to help that good bacteria thrive in your gut and help naturally aid (i.e. not a laxative) your body in staying regular.
 YouVeda Probiotic 50B contains 15 strains of probiotics that are closest to those good bacteria strains already in our body!
 This probiotic can be found in My Healthy Digestion and My Healthy Immunity.

 You’re Not Relaxing Your Muscles